MicrosoftDocs/dataexplorer-docs/data-explorer/graph-best-practices.md

   - label (string)
   - properties (dynamic)

-The following example shows how to transformation to a canonical model and how to query it.
+The following example shows how to transform the data into a canonical model and how to query it.
 The base tables for the nodes and edges of the graph have different schemas.

 This scenario involves a factory manager who wants to find out why equipment isn't working well and who is responsible for fixing it.
-The manager decides to use a graph that combines the asset graph of the production floor and the maintenance staff hierarchy that changes every day.
+The manager decides to use a graph that combines the asset graph of the production floor and the maintenance staff hierarchy which changes every day.

 The following graph shows the relations between assets and their time series, such as speed, temperature, and pressure.
-The operators and the assets, such as pump, are connected via the *operates* edge.
+The operators and the assets, such as *pump*, are connected via the *operates* edge.
 The operators themselves report up to management.

 :::image type="content" source="media/graph/graph-property-graph.png" alt-text="Infographic on the property graph scenario." lightbox="media/graph/graph-property-graph.png":::